devsu/condor-auth/README.md

 As you can see, the mapping method must return an object.
 This object should be a map with the resource names as the keys, and an array of roles as the values.

 ## 2. Configuring Access Rules

+After mapping the roles, you will need to define the rules to access each of the methods in your GRPC service.

 By default, when no options are passed, it will try to read the access rules from `access-rules.js`.
 This file is where you configure all the access rules for your application.